wp-graphql/wp-graphql/readme.txt

 == Upgrade Notice ==

+= 1.5.0 =

+The `MenuItem.path` field was changed from `non-null` to nullable and some clients may need to make adjustments to support this.

 = 1.4.0 =

 The `uri` field was non-null on some Types in the Schema but has been changed to be nullable on all types that have it.
 This might require clients to update code to expect possible null values.